 Presents an introduction to casework and an overview of techniques employed in interviewing.
 Covers principles and processes of the social treatment model of social services.
 Issues such as confidentiality, case records, nonverbal and verbal communication, role-playing, and helping skills to reduce stressors will be addressed.
 Practical exercises in various techniques and methods used in various areas of mental health.
+Prerequisite: None

+MHT2230 3 crs.
 Principles of Addiction